 Once a diagnosis of chronic HCV infection has been established, further investigation should be directed toward assessing for the presence or absence of cirrhosis.
-Although all people with chronic HCV infection are eligible for treatment, regardless of liver fibrosis stage, the presence of cirrhosis influences treatment duration and regimen (see Treatment for chronic hepatitis C), and a person’s cirrhosis status must be provided at the time of seeking PBS authority to write a prescription for the new HCV medicines.
+Although all people with chronic HCV infection are eligible for treatment, regardless of liver fibrosis stage, the presence of cirrhosis can influence treatment duration and regimen (see Treatment for chronic hepatitis C), and a person’s cirrhosis status must be provided at the time of seeking PBS authority to write a prescription for DAA medicines.
 The presence of cirrhosis also identifies people who require lifelong surveillance for HCC and portal hypertension.

-Serum biomarkers for liver fibrosis have also been developed, such as the APRI (aspartate aminotransferase [AST] to platelet ratio index), Hepascore, FibroGENE, Enhanced Liver Fibrosis (ELF) test and FibroTest.
+Serum biomarkers for liver fibrosis have also been developed, such as the APRI (aspartate aminotransferase [AST] to platelet ratio index), Fibrosis-4 (FIB-4), Hepascore, Enhanced Liver Fibrosis (ELF) test and FibroTest.
 The APRI is a simple biochemical marker that can be calculated from routine blood test results.
-Hepascore and the ELF test are alternative serum fibrosis markers that are available in Australia but not currently reimbursed.
-FibroGENE is a biomarker panel based on age, biochemical markers and IFNL3 genotype.
+The FIB-4 is similar to the APRI but also incorporates age into the algorithm.
+Hepascore and the ELF test are alternative serum fibrosis markers that are available in Australia but not currently MBS-reimbursed.
 FibroTest is not yet available in Australia.
 Serum biomarkers may be used to exclude the presence of cirrhosis in settings where other tools, such as transient elastography, are not accessible in a timely fashion.
 Supplementary Table 1 presents further information and key clinical thresholds for excluding the presence of cirrhosis in people using the serum biomarkers for liver fibrosis that are available in Australia.